 "The RBPC/EFN mentoring program was a great experience and our mentors were incredible.”

 The RBPC partners with Entrepreneur Futures Network (EFN) (www.entrepreneurfutures.org) to administer a mentoring program for 3-4 weeks in advance of the RBPC.
 Each of the 42 competing teams will be matched with, or select on their own, an expert mentor(s) to help prepare them for the competition.
 Since 2013, approximately 90% of our semi-finalists (top 15 startups) actively participated in the mentoring program.

 EFN has served more than 5,000 entrepreneurs, over 100 universities, 40 accelerators, and has the privilege to have over 500 mentors who volunteer to coach hundreds of innovators each year.
 EFN has mentored winners in most major, U.S and global competitions/prizes.
 Teams EFN has mentored have raised over $1B.
 Several alumni companies have had successful exits.

 If you are an experienced entrepreneurial, business and technology expert interested in joining EFN as a mentor, you can apply to become a mentor today.
 All new mentors are trained.

-EFN is global non-profit entrepreneurial organization founded in 2003 whose mission is to empower and develop young entrepreneurs through mentoring.
-EFN’s network is comprised of over 3,000 mentors, entrepreneurs, educators, industry experts and investors.
-EFN’s more than 200 mentors coach over 150 university start-ups a year at more than 50 universities.
+EFN is global non-profit entrepreneurial organization based in San Francisco founded in 2003 whose mission is to empower and develop young entrepreneurs through mentoring, training and acceleration.
+EFN’s network is comprised of over 5,000 mentors, entrepreneurs, educators, industry experts and investors.
+EFN’s more than 500 mentors worldwide coach over 150 university start-ups a year at more than 50 universities.